Psoriasis – Diagnosis, Symptoms, and Treatment

 - Remicade (infliximab)

-Patients often benefit from the use of emollients over the skin such as Aquaphor.
-These topical moisturizers help promote tissue healing.
+Patients with psoriasis of any severity often benefit from the use of emollients over the skin such as Aquaphor.
+These topical moisturizers help promote tissue healing by preventing excessive dehydration of the skin and reducing the sensation of itching.

-Patients with bacterial coinfection resulting in cellulitis typically require treatment with oral antibiotics.
-Commonly prescribed antimicrobial therapy for cellulitis includes:
+Patients with bacterial infection resulting in cellulitis typically require treatment with oral antibiotics.
+The most commonly prescribed antimicrobial therapy for cellulitis include:

 - Keflex (cephalexin)